-Individual Support Plans are reviewed on a termly basis, in conjunction with parents and the SENDCo.
+Individual Support Plans are reviewed termly with parents and the SENDCo.
 This review will use the child's opinions on their own strengths and what they would like to improve on.
 If new targets are required, these are agreed upon for the new plan.

 In some cases, progress may continue to be slow and the attainment gap with peers may widen.
 In this case, the school may draw upon the advice of external specialists in order to better support the child.
-This may include: Occupational therapist, Speech and Language therapist, Educational Psychologist, Specialist Teaching Services, Hearing/Visual Impairment team.
+This may include Occupational Therapist, Speech and Language Therapist, Educational Psychologist, Specialist Teaching Services, Hearing/Visual Impairment Team.